rjcorwin/spec-template/templates/README.md

 ## 🤝 Getting Help

-### With Coding Agents
+### With Cursor AI
-If you're working with a coding agent, they should have access to the `.agent` file in the original template repository, which provides guidance on how they can help you effectively.
+If you're working with Cursor, the template includes rules that provide intelligent assistance for specification writing and technical documentation.

 ### Template Usage
 - Start with the TODO to understand the process